eugeneandrienko/dotfiles/README.md

 After that run *deploy.sh* script, which just create symlinks in $HOME directory to these configuration files.
-If $HOME contains some matching configuration files - script creates backups for these files.
+If $HOME contains some matching configuration files - script warn you and will not rewrite these files.